Satellite conjunction analysis and the false confidence theorem: The Martin--Liu Validity Criterion

 \subsection{Confidence Regions}

 Frequentist confidence intervals and confidence regions have traditionally been rationalized via coverage probability.
-That is, a $\left( 1 - \alpha \right) \times 100\%$ confidence interval or confidence region is accepted as valid because, over repeated independent draws of the data, it has a probability of at least $\left( 1 - \alpha \right)$ of covering the true parameter value.
-However, if evaluated as tools for assigning belief to propositions (i.e., sets), confidence intervals and confidence regions also satisfy the Martin--Liu validity criterion.
+That is, a $\left( 1 - \alpha \right) \times 100\%$ confidence interval or confidence region is accepted as valid because, over an infinite number of repeated independent draws of the data, at least $\left( 1 - \alpha \right) \times 100\%$ of the resulting confidence intervals or confidence regions would cover the true parameter value.
+However, if evaluated as tools for assigning belief to propositions, i.e., sets, confidence intervals and confidence regions also satisfy the Martin--Liu validity criterion.

 Let $\Gamma_{\alpha}\!\left( x \right)$ be the $\left( 1 - \alpha \right)$ confidence region for $\theta$ given the realized data $x$.
 The natural assignment of belief and plausibility made by this confidence region are